djxu1233/DJCoreDataDemo_Swift/README.md

 # DJCoreDataDemo_Swift
-the example of CoreData used by swift in demo
+an example of CoreData used by swift in demo